 Fatherhood and football are similar in this, there are times when we have to do whatever it takes to make sure our family gets our best and has the best chance to succeed.
-There is no time to be complacent, to make excuses, it’s time for big boys to suit up and make plays for their team, or family in your case!
+We have to get involved in the game because there is no time to be complacent or to make excuses.
+It’s time for big boys to suit up and make plays for their team, or family in your case.

 1. Manage your family’s finances well.

 Mismanaging your family’s finances can put your family in a bad position and limit the opportunities your kids may have.

 2. Comfort your kids in grief and tough times.